-In connection with the Quarterly Report of Graybug Vision, Inc. (the "Company") on Form 10-Q for the fiscal quarter ended June 30, 2021 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Frederic Guerard, Chief Executive Officer of the Company, do hereby certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that to the best of my knowledge:
+In connection with the Quarterly Report of Graybug Vision, Inc. (the "Company") on Form 10-Q for the fiscal quarter ended March 31, 2022 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that to the best of my knowledge:

-- The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities (1) Exchange Act of 1934, as amended; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
-By:
+(1) The Report fully complies with the require Act of 1934; and ements of section 13(a) or 15(d) of the Securities Exchange

+(2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-/s/ Frederic Guerard
+Date: May 11 , 2022 By: /s/ Frederic Guerard

 Frederic Guerard, Pharm.D.

-Chief Executive Officer (Principal Executive Officer)
+Chief Executive Officer

+(Principal Executive Officer)